 He pointed out that religious persecution is a factor behind a rise in the number of displaced people and refugees, which the UN says rose by 5.8 million to 65.3 million last year, and noted that some refugees experience harassment in the country to which they flee on account of "increasingly aggressive" populist groups.

-World Watch Monitor went on to say that the prince, who has frequently expressed deep concern at the rise of religious intolerance and its destruction of interfaith coexistence in the Middle East, drew a parallel between the current rise of religious intolerance and "the dark days of the 1930s" with their "intolerance, monstrous extremism and an inhuman attempt to exterminate the Jewish population of Europe."
+The prince, who has frequently expressed deep concern at the rise of religious intolerance and its destruction of interfaith coexistence in the Middle East, drew a parallel between the current rise of religious intolerance and "the dark days of the 1930s" with their "intolerance, monstrous extremism and an inhuman attempt to exterminate the Jewish population of Europe".

 "We owe it to those who suffered and died so horribly not to repeat the horrors of the past," he said.

-The news service added that the prince said that adherents of all faiths have a duty to respect religious freedom and accept other people's "right to live out their peaceful response to the love of God."
-He referred not only to Mary, Joseph and Jesus seeking refuge in Egypt from Herod's slaughter of all boys under two years old, but also to Mohammed's migration from Mecca to Medina to seek "freedom for himself and his followers to worship."
+The prince said that adherents of all faiths have a duty to respect religious freedom and accept other people's "right to live out their peaceful response to the love of God".
+He referred not only to Mary, Joseph and Jesus seeking refuge in Egypt from Herod's slaughter of all boys under 2 years old, but also to Mohammed's migration from Mecca to Medina to seek "freedom for himself and his followers to worship".

-World Watch Monitor said that Iraqi church leaders in Britain welcomed his message.
+Iraqi church leaders in Britain welcomed his message.
 Syriac Orthodox Archbishop Toma Dawod said: "His Royal Highness the Prince put his fingeron our wound.
 He is supporting the victim; we're victims of terrorism."
 Arguing that Islamist extremism poses a threat to Europe and Iraqi Christians alike, he added: "The British Government should listen to His Royal Highness, because the terrorists are over all the world.
 They are shaking our house.
 The British Government should support the victims and stop terrorism."